 Adivart Tribal and Folk Art Museum

 To take a break from the temples of Khajuraho, Adivart Tribal and Folk Art Museum is an ideal place.
 It is a sophisticated museum in the Chandela Cultural Complex.
 It houses an abundance of artifacts with the descriptive history of the cultures of Madhya Pradesh.
+A central India tour can be your best way to explore this beauty of Indian history.

 It also has authentic tribal paintings, jewelry, masks, terracotta items, bamboo objects and antiques.
 One can buy mementos like unique prints and paintings.
 With a minimal entry fee of Rs.
 10, it is a must visit for all tourists.
 It is an immense appealer for art lovers.